 - Credit Inquiries — Do you have too many open accounts?

 When you pull your credit report, you'll see that you actually have three reports.
-Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to calculate your credit rating.
+Experian, Equifax and TransUnion — three of the major credit reporting agencies — use a slightly different models to determine your credit rating.
 FICO is used by Experian.
 Equifax's model is called BEACON and TransUnion uses EMPIRICA.
-As a result, you have three scores, one for each bureau.
+You have a credit score with all of the bureaus.

-Lenders want to be positive that allowing you a loan is a safe move.
-Your credit score gives lenders a view of what type of borrower you are solely because of your credit history.
+When you apply for a mortgage or any other loan, lenders want to make sure that extending a loan to you isn't a risk.
+Your FICO score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 740 or higher to get a decent interest rate.
-You can qualify for a mortgage loan with a lower score, but the interest accrued over time could be more than double that of an individual with a near perfect FICO score.
+You'll still get approved for a mortgage with a lower score, but the interest accrued over time could be more than double the amount of someone with a higher FICO score.

-We're used to working with all levels of FICO scores.
-Contact us and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into buying a home.
+Call us at (405) 509-5335 and we can help you get on the right track to the home of your dreams.

-You want a better score, but how do you get there?
-Improving your FICO score takes time.
-It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year or two by keeping tabs your credit report and by using your credit wisely.
+How do you boost your credit score?
+Building your FICO score takes time.
+It can be rare to make a significant change in your credit score with small changes, but your score can improve in a year or two by keeping tabs your credit report and by wisely using credit.
 The most important thing is to know your FICO score.
-You'll improve your credit score by using these helpful hints:
+You'll improve your credit score by using these tips:

-- Keep your cards active.
-Whether you have older cards, or are just getting started with credit, use your cards so that your accounts maintain an active status.
-But, be sure to pay them off in one or two payments.
+- Don't let your cards get dusty.
+Whether you have older cards, or are just getting started with credit, use your cards to make sure your accounts stay active.
+But, be sure to pay them off in no more than two or three payments.

 - Stay on top of payments.
-Your FICO score plummets with each account that goes to collections.
-It's one of the reasons people who have recently been unemployed see the biggest dip in their credit score.
-Yes, it takes longer to rebuild your credit this way, but it's the surest way to show that you're responsible enough to make payments to a lender.
+Late payments hurt your credit score.
+It's where people who have recently experienced job loss see the biggest hit in their credit score.
+Yes, it takes longer to build up your credit this way, but it's the most reliable way to prove that you're responsible enough to make payments to a lender.

 - Ensure that your credit history is correct.
-If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
+If you find mistakes on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to pay extra attention to make sure the activity reported is correct.

-Now that you know more about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid adverse effects on your credit score.
+Now that you're better informed about credit reporting, you'll be able to successfully take the first steps to homeownership, and that is improving your FICO score.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
 With the help of The Virtual Real Estate Team, shopping for a mortgage is sure to go more smoothly so you, too, can become a homeowner.

-Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.